costa-gabriele/ambiente/README.md

 - `public`
   - `pages`
   - `views`
+    - `_`
+      - `_common`
+        - `modules`
+        - `style`
   - `ws`
 - _.htaccess_

-## Installation and deployment
+## Installation, deployment, and configuration
-The shell script `SH/bin/_/.install.sh` installs the framework in the directory provided as first argument.
+The shell script `SH/bin/_/.install.sh` installs the framework in the directory provided as the first argument.
 The second argument is either `i` for an initial, complete installation, or `u`, to update an existing installation.
 (You can also just manually copy the files inside your project directory).
-The file is hidden because it is not intended to be used in the project folder in which the framework is installed.
+The file of the installation script is hidden because it is not intended to be used in the project folder in which the framework is installed.

 The shell script `SH/bin/_/deploy.sh` executes the deployment of the project.
 The first argument is either `web`, for a deployment of the `WEB` directory, or `db`, to execute the SQL files in `DB/install.txt`.
 The configuration parameters for the deployment can be set in the file `SH/bin/_/deployParams.sh`.

+The configuration of the server side web environment is managed with the file `WEB/private/config/params.php`.
+If your project is in a subdirectory of the web server (as in the case of a local development environment), the project root must be specified in the constant `URI_ROOT` (e.g. `URI_ROOT = '/myProject/'`).

+The Javascript configuration file is `WEB/public/views/_/_common/modules/_/config.js`.
+Here you should set up the base URL of the web site.

 ## Dynamic HTML
 In the `WEB/public` directory, there are two subdirectories intended for the web pages files: `pages` and `views`.